Tips · 9 MIN READ · PAUL LAWRENCE · DEC 5, 2024 · TAGS: MDR

 -

-This is technically true—we’ve seen a few hyper-mature organizations build their own automated MDRs for what’s essentially a customer of one.
+We’ve seen a few hyper-mature organizations build their own automated MDRs for what’s essentially a customer of one.
 The catch?
 It costs tens of millions of dollars to start, tens of millions more to maintain, and even still has challenges.
 These challenges tend to pop up when companies want to change their core telemetry, acquire a company that has different tech, or lose some of the folks that helped build the internal engine in the first place.

 -